NewcastleRSE/british-printed-images/README.md

 ## About

-Brtish Printed Images is a rebuild of a legacy website at ([https://bpi1700.org.uk/](https://bpi1700.org.uk/)).
+Brtish Printed Images is a rebuild of a legacy website ([https://bpi1700.org.uk/](https://bpi1700.org.uk/)).
 The site is digital library of prints and book illustrations from Early Modern Britain, with images ranging from 1550 to 1815.
-The site allows searching by BPI number, subject, event, person and producer.
+The site allows searching by BPI number, subject, person and producer/printmaker and technique.
 The BPI number is an internal classfication system that has no links to other digital libraries.

 ### Project Team
 Adam Morton, Newcastle University  ([adam.morton@newcastle.ac.uk](mailto:adam.morton@newcastle.ac.uk))